-A blood culture is a test to see what kind of bacteria or fungi are infecting your blood.
+A blood culture is done to check if bacteria or fungi are infecting your blood.

 Usually, a blood infection occurs with other serious infections.
 These include infections in your lungs, kidneys, bowels, gallbladder, or heart valves.

 You may also get a blood infection if your immune system is weak.